-Any traffic event (broadcast on TMC) in your area, will be displayed as a warning icon on the map and an alert may be displayed as a message giving the road number(s) and between which junctions the hold-up or event occurs.
-Voice guidance will also inform you of the hold-up when an event icon exists on the current route.
+Any traffic event (broadcast on TMC) in your area, will be displayed as a warning icon on the map and a message may be displayed giving the road number(s) and junction the hold-up or event occurs.
+Voice guidance will also inform you of the hold-up when an event icon exists on the current route (stored for 30 minutes).